A Perfect Planet: Production

-The series is narrated by David Attenborough.

 A nature documentarian with a lengthy career, David Attenborough is known for coverage of animal life.
 A Perfect Planet focuses on earth science topics and landscapes.
 In the context of the COVID-19 pandemic, Attenborough saw the series as well timed, saying: "This year perhaps more than ever, people are finding comfort and solace in the natural world".
 The series was produced by Silverback Films, with filming beginning in 2016 and spanning 31 countries.
 The crew numbered around 200 and 3,000 hours of footage were captured for the series.

 By the time the pandemic affected the production, it was in the editing stage, much of which was done remotely.
 Unable to record in his usual studio in Bristol, Attenborough converted his dining room into a sound stage by hanging duvets from the walls.
 He used a microphone with a lead that went into his garden, where a sound recorder listened; a producer listened and gave feedback via Zoom.
 To withstand bad weather, they purchased a hut for the sound recorder.
 A string orchestra recorded music in Iceland, one of the few places such a gathering was possible, while woodwind and brass performers recorded their parts separately from their homes.

 In the U.K., the series was broadcast on Sundays in the timeslot 8 p.m. on BBC One, beginning on 3 January 2021.
 In Canada, the series was broadcast at the same local time on BBC Earth.
 In the United States, the series was made available on the Discovery+ streaming service on 4 January 2021.
 In China, the series was broadcast on Mondays on CCTV-9 and online via Tencent Video, beginning on 4 January.

 A Perfect Planet was announced in February 2019 alongside BBC commissioning of Frozen Planet II—a Frozen Planet sequel—and Planet Earth III—in the Planet Earth franchise.
 The series were initially scheduled for release in 2020, 2021 and 2022, respectively.
 Jim Waterson of The Guardian suggested that the BBC was aiming to maintain its staff with the commissioning, in the context of some BBC's Natural History Unit members leaving to join the online streaming service Netflix and Attenborough narrating their upcoming Our Planet.